Huge-Tower/HT-Ecosystem/readme.md

 ![Logo](logos/Logo-BW.png) |  ![Huge Tower](logos/Logo-W.png)

 ### Purpose
-The main purpose of this "venture" is learn/expand existing knowlagde, as a software engineer, i need to keep me up to speed regarding the technologies.
+The primary purpose of this "venture" is to learn and expand upon existing knowledge.
+As a software engineer, it's crucial to stay updated on the latest technologies.
+By creating a simulated "enterprise," I can concentrate on learning while maintaining an environment that closely mimics real-world scenarios within the workforce.
-Having a fake "entreprise" allow me to focus on learning always keeping the "ecosystem" as real as possible to the work force.

 Currently whanting to expand knowlegde in, because one thing is using other is understand who it works:
 - [ ] Modeling from an Archetural point of view.